Together Against Nuclear Energy

-.ausgestrahlt began its work in 2008 as an anti-nuclear power campaign active throughout Germany.
-We believe that the use of nuclear energy is a grave injustice, harming both people and the environment.
-We are fighting for a future powered by sustainable, environmentally friendly energy, rather than nuclear power.
-Only political pressure from the public can bring about the complete phasing out of nuclear energy.
-Therefore, we encourage people to become engaged in political discourse by voicing their discontent about the continued use of dangerous and unsustainable energy sources.
+.ausgestrahlt is an anti-nuclear organization and has been active throughout Germany since 2008.
+We are convinced that the use of nuclear energy is a grave injustice that harms both people and the environment.
+We are fighting for a future powered by sustainable and environmentally friendly energy instead of nuclear power.
+Only political pressure from the general public can bring about the complete phasing out of nuclear energy.
+That is why we encourage people to become engaged in political discourse by voicing their discontent about the continued use of dangerous and unsustainable energy sources.

-Through developing strategies and campaigns' ideas, and publishing anti-nuclear arguments and material to be utilised by both individual activists and regional groups, we aim to support all those who wish to make their voices heard in the fight against nuclear energy.
-We also organise petitions, campaigns' days, information events and large demonstrations so that there's always a wide range of opportunities for people to get involved in.
-By working with local initiatives, partner organisations and countless numbers nuclear energy opponents, we have already achieved an enormous amount!
+We develop ideas for strategies and campaigns and publish materials with arguments against nuclear energy, to be used by individual activists and regional groups.
+This is how we aim to support all those who wish to make their voices heard in the fight against nuclear energy.
+We also organize campaign days, petitions, information events, and large demonstrations so that there is always a wide range of opportunities for people to get involved.
+By working with local initiatives, partner organizations, and countless individual opponents of nuclear energy, we have already achieved a great deal!

 The story of .ausgestrahlt

-.ausgestrahlt was founded in 2005 by activists from the group 'X-tausendmal quer' to include members of the public in the anti-nuclear energy movement who supported the cause, but were not actively involved in blocking the castors used to transport nuclear waste.
-The aim was to make the anti-nuclear energy movement more accessible, so that people could involve themselves with it even if they didn't have the time or means to protest on site.
+.ausgestrahlt was founded by activists of the “X-tausendmal quer” initiative, a network campaigning against nuclear energy by blocking the routes of nuclear waste transports.
+The aim was to get those members of the public involved in the anti-nuclear movement who supported the cause, but were not actively involved in blocking transport routes.
+The founders wanted to make the anti-nuclear movement more accessible, so that people could get on board even if they didn’t have the time or means to protest on site.

-In 2008, .ausgestrahlt became one of the leading figures in the anti-nuclear energy campaign when public interest in the movement rose amidst reports that energy companies were lobbying to extend the period for which their nuclear power plants would be allowed to operate.
-Due to this increased support, .ausgestrahlt was able to employ two full-time activists to lead the organisation for the first time.
-Through cooperating with both regional initiatives and larger environmental organisations, .ausgestrahlt was consequently able to achieve its first goal: reigniting the movement.
+In 2008, .ausgestrahlt became one of the leading figures in the fight against nuclear energy when public interest in the movement rose amid reports that energy companies were lobbying to extend the operating times of nuclear power plants.
+The increase in support enabled us to employ two full-time activists to lead the organization for the first time.
+Cooperating with both regional initiatives and larger environmental organizations, we achieved our initial goal of reigniting the movement.

-Our team is currently comprised of roughly 20 people, of which around half work from our Hamburg office.
-Currently, both .ausgestrahlt and the anti-nuclear energy movement are facing new hurdles as we continue to put pressure on the government to deliver on their promises concerning the remaining 9 nuclear power plants still in operation for potentially the next decade.
-Furthermore, with the phasing out of nuclear energy, we have also directed our focus onto the problem of nuclear waste; that the energy companies that have produced and profited from large amounts of nuclear waste safely and responsibly dispose of it, in terms of both costs and the environmental impact.
-Although we focus mainly on the problems caused by nuclear energy in Germany, we seek to be a part of a worldwide movement working towards a nuclear free future.
+Our team is currently comprised of 17 people, 13 of whom work from our Hamburg office. .ausgestrahlt and the entire anti-nuclear movement are currently facing new challenges as we continue to call on the government to deliver on their promises concerning the nuclear power plants in operation until the end of 2022.
+While .ausgestrahlt keeps raising awareness of the fact that the German population is still exposed to the risk of a serious nuclear accident until the last reactor is finally shut down in 2022, we also focus on the problem of nuclear waste.
+The energy utilities that have produced large amounts of nuclear waste must dispose of it in a safe and responsible manner, both terms of costs and environmental impact.
+We also campaign to salvage and accelerate the transformation of the energy sector towards renewable energies.
+Although we focus on the situation in Germany, we seek to be part of a worldwide movement for a future without nuclear power.

 Your donation towards the end of nuclear energy

-Our work towards ending nuclear energy is costly: well-informed research, dependable public relations work, effective campaigns and quality materials to support all those fighting against nuclear energy cost a lot of money.
-Because of this, we are dependent on financial support.
+Our work towards ending nuclear energy costs a lot of money: well-informed research, dependable public relations work, effective campaigns, and quality materials to support all those who are fighting against nuclear energy don’t come for free.
+We therefore depend on your financial support.

-Every donation- big or small, regularly or one-off- helps us in our work!
+All donations – big or small, regular or one-off – help us in our work!

-You can easily and securely »donate here.
-Alternatively you can transfer a donation directly to our GLS bank account:
+Alternatively, you can transfer your donation directly to our GLS bank account: